What You’ll Learn 🎯

 Shaft

-This section of channel setup is dedicated to the configuration of shaft-related settings.
-The direction of shaft rotation is selected in the Rotation dropdown.
-The drop-down allows the user to select between CW - clockwise direction and CCW - counterclockwise direction.
+This section of the channel setup is dedicated to configuring shaft-related settings.
+The direction of shaft rotation is selected from the Rotation dropdown menu.
+The dropdown allows the user to choose between CW (clockwise) and CCW (counterclockwise) rotation.

-The Position dropdown defines the starting position of the shaft regarding the diameter of the bearing.
+The Position dropdown defines the shaft's starting position relative to the bearing diameter.

 Clearance

-Dewesoft Orbit Analysis supports a straightforward definition of the clearance circle under the Clearance section of the Machine Configuration Setup.
+Dewesoft Orbit Analysis allows for straightforward definition of the clearance circle under the Clearance section of the Machine Configuration Setup.

-Users can select between Circle and Ellipse shapes for the clearance circle and use the input field to input the clearance circle Radius (circle) or Width & Height (ellipse).
+Users can choose between circular and elliptical shapes for the clearance area and use the input fields to enter the radius (for a circle) or width and height (for an ellipse).

 Average orbit

-The average orbit can be configured to show more than a single revolution at once.
-This is defined by the input value in the field Periods - 5 periods means the average orbit will show 5 revolutions.
+The average orbit can be configured to display more than a single revolution at a time.
+This is defined by the value entered in the Periods field—e.g., setting it to 5 means the average orbit will display 5 revolutions.

-The user also defines the number of averages to take into the calculation of the average orbit by inputting the desired number into the Averages input field.
+The user also defines how many revolutions to average by entering the desired number in the Averages input field.

 DC gap

-Besides measuring and automatically compensating for the DC gap, Dewesoft Orbit Analysis allows the user to manually input the DC gap values.
+In addition to measuring and automatically compensating for the DC gap, Dewesoft Orbit Analysis also allows users to manually enter DC gap values.

-This is especially useful with large turbines as seen in power plants where completely static conditions with 0 RPM are rarely seen.
-In such cases, the DC gap was measured upon mounting the probes and is manually input for later measurements.
+This is especially useful for large turbines, such as those found in power plants, where completely static conditions (0 RPM) are rarely achieved.
+In such cases, the DC gap is measured during probe installation and manually entered for use in later measurements.

 Reporting